EKGF/movie-demonstrator/overview.md

 ## More obscure

+- Other considerations can include:

-Movie ownership (incl via company acquisitions)
+- Movie ownership (including via company acquisitions)

-Licensing deals (e.g. when will a movie be available a new company)
+- Licensing deals (e.g. when will a movie be available for a new company)

-Production locations and incentives
+- Production locations and incentives

-Setting locations
+- Setting locations

-Studio locations
+- Studio locations

-YouTube short movies
+- YouTube short movies

 ## Scoping?